BMW R1200C: R1200C in film and other media

-The R1200C appeared in the 1997 James Bond film Tomorrow Never Dies.
+The R1200C made a notable appearance in the 1997 James Bond film Tomorrow Never Dies.

-Michelle Yeoh, in her role as Chinese spy, Wai Lin, rode the bike during the scene where she and 007 ran from Elliot Carver's henchmen.
+Michelle Yeoh, in her role as Chinese spy, Wai Lin, rode the bike during the scene where she and 007, played by Pierce Brosnan, escape from Elliot Carver's henchmen.

 The R1200C was one of four BMWs in the 1998 The Art of the Motorcycle exhibition at the Guggenheim in New York City, and museums in other cities.
 The quantity and selection of BMWs drew some criticism that the models did not all have the same significance and relevance of the other brands represented, given BMW's role as the main corporate sponsor of the show.

 In 2012, the bike appeared in the Bond in Motion.
 50 Vehicles.
 50 Years exhibition at the National Motor Museum in Beaulieu, England.